cascadiajs/cascadiajs/app/markdown/2025/travel.md

 There are lots of ways to get to Seattle, WA, let's review.

-### Take the Hacker Train
+### Take the Hacker Train (or Bus)

 Choo!
 Choo!
 All aboard the Hacker Train!
-If you live in Portland, OR or Vancouver, BC (or any Amtrak spot in between) there is **no better way** to get to CascadiaJS than to join your fellow devs on the Hacker Train.
-Please complete the [Hacker Train Survey](https://airtable.com/app4aehCXEydAuxKX/pagVs4dpxC3tosLYH/form) if you're interested and we'll follow up with instructions for how to secure your spot.
+If you live in Portland, OR or Vancouver, BC (or any Amtrak spot in between) there is **no better way** to get to CascadiaJS than to join your fellow devs on the Hacker Train (or Bus).
+Here are the options we recommend:

+#### Coming from Portland, OR

+* Depart from Portland Union Station
+* Sept 17 at 2:10pm
+* Amtrak Cascades 518 Train
+* Arriving in Seattle King St Station at 5:37pm

+#### Coming from Vancouver, BC

+* Depart from Vancouver Pacific Central Station
+* Sept 17 at 11:30am
+* 8909 Connecting Bus
+* Arriving in Seattle King St Station at 3:30pm.

+After you purchase your tickets, please [RSVP here](https://airtable.com/app4aehCXEydAuxKX/shrGMtQacna7N6YLw) so we know who's coming and can get your all connected!

+<div class="cta secondary"><a target="_blank" href="https://www.amtrak.com/home.html">Buy Train or Bus Ticket</a></div>

 ### Fly in to Seatac